 -

-La-Z-Boy power reclining sofas for broader in-store testing and service network
+La-Z-Boy power reclining sofas for broader in-store testing and a larger service network

 -

-Flexsteel stationary or power sofas if you want a more traditional, spring-forward seat feel
+Flexsteel stationary or power sofas if you prefer a more traditional, spring-forward seat feel

 -

-Article’s leather sofas if you prioritize lighter visual footprint and simpler silhouettes
+Article leather sofas if you want a lighter visual footprint and simpler silhouettes

 -